m1sta/prescript/README.md

 oneToTen = (#) -> for(x = 1 to 10) yield x
 ```

+### ES6/7 destructuring and await
+All valid ES6 is valid including array and object destructuring, object creation shorthand, await, and yield.
+By default babel is used in loose mode to make everything ES5 compatible.
+This is, however, configurable.

 ### Automatic function prefix creation and promise function shorthand
 The `*` (the generator function marker) and `async` will automatically be included as a prefixes to function declarations where the keywords `yield` and `await` are found within a function body.
 This feature also allows you to notionaly use arrow function syntax while creating async and generator functions.
-Functions defined using the tilde-arrow `~>` will automatically be wrapped in a `new Promise(function(resove,reject){})`. eg.
+Functions defined using the tilde-arrow `~>` will automatically be wrapped in `new Promise(function(resove,reject){})`. eg.

 ```coffeescript
 get (url) ~> if(true) resolve(data) else reject(error)